 Orchardist, writer, stockbroker, novelist, accountant

-This biography was written by Kendrick Smithyman and was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in April, 2013.
+This biography, written by Kendrick Smithyman, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in April, 2013.

 William Arthur Satchell was born on 1 February 1861 in London, England.
 He was the son of Hannah Mordey and her husband, Thomas Satchell, a civil servant who became surveyor general of the Inland Revenue.
 Thomas Satchell maintained an ample house in Hampstead, and kept up an acquaintance among people of the arts such as Alfred Tennyson and Wilkie Collins.
 He was a bibliophile, interested in Egyptology, and a contributor to what became the Oxford English dictionary.
 He wrote and published a little himself, brought out an edition of Izaak Walton's The compleat angler, and edited an angling journal.